flood-io/ecorp.dev/README.md

 And last but not least, test it from a browser.
 Go ahead, click this link [www.ecorp.dev](https://www.ecorp.dev)

 Congratulations if you got this far.
+If you came here from Flood Aqueduct, you can now target your secret squirrel website from the cloud with `aqueduct --target https://www.ecorp.dev`

 If you have questions feel free to reach out to us at Flood.